 If driving, there are direct but infrequent trains between Guildford and Gomshall.
 Guildford station is closer to London and has a large car park, but you can park near Gomshall station for free.

-The book's suggested pub, the Villagers, closed in 2010.
-That just leaves the William IV pub (tel 01483 202 685) at Albury Heath (only 3.5km from the start) which serves food from midday to 2.00 pm daily, to 2.30 on Sundays.
-However, refreshments could also be taken even earlier in a pub or tea shop in Shere.
+The book's suggested pub, the Villagers, in Blackheath, closed in 2010.
+It's future, either as a community pub, a tied pub or a housing development, remains in doubt (2018).
+That leaves the William IV pub (tel 01483 202 685) at Albury Heath (only 3.5km from the start) which serves food from midday to 2.00 pm daily, to 2.30 on Sundays.
+But you should always 'phone ahead as quite often the pub does not serve food on any particular day.

 After the walk, we would love to get your feedback

 Out: (not a train station)

 National Rail: 03457 48 49 50 • Travelline SE (bus times): 0871 200 2233 (12p/min) • TFL (London) : 0343 222 1234